fredbeaupre/Deep-Learning-Specialization/README.md

 - [x] Course 2: Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization
 - [x] Course 3: Structuring Machine Learning Projects (no programming assignments)
 - [x] Course 4: Convolutional Neural Networks
-- [ ] Course 5: Sequence Models
+- [x] Course 5: Sequence Models

-A final grade of 100% was achieved for the first four courses.
-The fifth course is yet to be completed.
+A final grade of 100% was achieved for all courses in the specialization.

 # Getting Started
 All code is run in a Jupyter Notebook, which comes with the [anaconda distribution](https://www.anaconda.com/).
 Also used in courses 3 and 4 is [Keras](https://keras.io/): a high-level neural networks API, written in Python, and which runs on top of the [TensorFlow Network](https://www.tensorflow.org/), which is also used in the courses.